RohitBandaru/rohitbandaru.github.io/_posts/2023-02-21-Scaling-Deep-Learning.md

 The simplest solution is to process different layers of a neural network on different accelerations.
 A simple illustration of this:

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/pipeline_parallelism.png" alt="pipeline parallelism"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/pipeline_parallelism.png" alt="pipeline parallelism"%}

 In [PyTorch](https://pytorch.org/tutorials/intermediate/model_parallel_tutorial.html#speed-up-by-pipelining-inputs), the layers are bucketed into groups of roughly equal memory so that the computations are evenly distributed across the accelerators.

 A major issue with this approach is that after Layer 0 has a forward pass, it has to wait for the other layers to compute forward and backward passes.
 The GPU is idle for about 75% of the time.
 The following diagrams are from the [GPipe](https://arxiv.org/abs/1811.06965) paper by Huang et al.

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/batches_without_pipeline_parallelism.png" alt="batches without pipeline parallelism" source="https://arxiv.org/abs/1811.06965"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/batches_without_pipeline_parallelism.png" alt="batches without pipeline parallelism" source="https://arxiv.org/abs/1811.06965"%}

 The solution is to have the layer compute the next graph while it is waiting for the gradient of the current batch.
 This essentially combines data parallelism with model parallelism.
 I explained above that to maximize training speed, we want to maximize the utilization of accelerators.
 For large models that require model parallelism, we have an additional problem of GPU waiting time.
 Pipelining GPU batches helps reduce this gap.

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/pipeline_parallelism_batches.png" alt="Pipeline parallelism batches" source="https://arxiv.org/abs/1811.06965"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/pipeline_parallelism_batches.png" alt="Pipeline parallelism batches" source="https://arxiv.org/abs/1811.06965"%}

 We see that with 4 GPU batches, each GPU is idle for about 6/16 of the time.
 The variables here are the number of GPUs and number of GPU batches per GPU.
 With 1 GPU batch (no pipelining), the utilization is: $$\frac{2}{n_{GPU}* 2} = \frac{1}{n_{GPU}}$$.
 With pipelining, we get $$\frac{n_{batches}*2}{n_{batches}*2 + 2* (n_{GPU}-1)}$$.
 This simplifies to the following: